The EU building industry is entering a greener era driven by four major shifts

 |Platinum||80+ points earned|

 AGC Glass Europe is leading this green building revolution by actively developing sustainable products and promoting their use.
 Indeed it is setting a shining example (quite literally!) with its own fully sustainable headquarters.

-AGC Glass Europe’s new headquarters in Belgium, which opened in 2013, is sustainable in operation just as in construction.
+AGC Glass Europe’s headquarters in Belgium, which opened in 2013, is sustainable in operation just as in construction.

 Read more on the AGC Glass Building, a nearly zero-energy building.

 AGC Glass Europe product analysis for sustainable building rating schemes